jackyzha0/jackyzha0.github.io/content/thoughts/internet computing.md

 	4. Turn-based access control
 		1. Controlled by centralized party - polls everyone
 		2. Controlled in a decentralized manner - passes a token between senders
-2. Full-duplex - both sides can transmit at the same time without interference/NAT
+2. Full-duplex - both sides can transmit at the same time without interference/[NAT](thoughts/NAT.md)

-## VPN
-Virtual Private Networks

-Motivation:
-1. Company with multiple locations wants everything to appear as one big network
-2. Workers want access to resources restricted to company internal network
-3. Users want to bypass regional blocks

-VPN Encapsulation
-- Virtual end points establish software association between them (e.g. TCP connection) usually referred to as a tunnel
-- Routing rules on local machine send traffic to virtual interface
-- Virtual card encapsulates IP message and sends it through tunnel
-- Receiver receives message and sends it through its own network

 ## Network Metrics
 - Bandwidth: max rate at which data can be sent over a link, usually in bits per second